ipfs/ipfs-blog/src/_blog/state-of-ipfs-in-js.md

 - Inefficient design:
   - It doesn’t scale well because certain preload nodes get disproportionate traffic due to hardcoding in old js-ipfs versions.
   - Preload via `/v0/refs` is [very wasteful](https://github.com/ipfs/js-ipfs/issues/3510).
+- Not specified or adopted by other implementations: the WebRTC Star transport is only implemented in js-libp2p and neither WebRTC Star nor the delegate/preload APIs are specified.

 ## 🧑‍💻 IPFS-in-JS development the last 18 months